 From a technology perspective, Anka Labs has an existing significant amount of IP around AnkaDOS and EAC, including a trademark on the EAC concept.
 Given our position and understanding of the market, we believe we have a multi-year lead in technology and market presence.

 A key advantage is our freemium business model, designed to create a large ecosystem of users at little cost to us.
 As we evolve this business model, especially growing the Community users, we feel that it will become harder for a competitor to emerge.

 The AnkaDOS software stack (pictured here) is made up of the following key components:

 One of the objectives of AnkaDOS is to simplify the network architecture in building systems.
-The left diagram in the image below illustrate the typical network architecture of BAS today, while on the right, we present our vision of a simplified network while fulfilling all functional requirements of BAS, while delivering more value to building owners in the emerging age of analytics in buildings.
+The left diagram in the image below illustrates the typical network architecture of BAS today, while on the right, we present our vision of a simplified network while fulfilling all functional requirements of BAS while delivering more value to building owners in the emerging age of analytics in buildings.